Elhameed/aicommits/README.md

 # AI Commit
-AI Commit is a command-line tool that streamlines your Git workflow by using OpenAI's GPT-3 language model to generate commit messages for your Git commits.
-Have you ever spent too much time thinking of the perfect commit message that accurately describes your changes?
-AI Commit eliminates that problem by providing you with a range of quality commit message options in seconds, so you can spend more time coding and less time writing commit messages.
+AI Commit is a powerful command-line tool that streamlines your Git workflow by using OpenAI's GPT-3 language model to generate commit messages for your Git commits.
+Have you ever found yourself spending too much time thinking of the perfect commit message that accurately describes your changes?
+AI Commit eliminates that problem by providing you with a range of quality commit message options in just seconds, so you can spend more time coding and less time writing commit messages.

 ## Prerequisites
 Before installing AI Commit, you will need to generate your OpenAI API key.
 If you haven't already done this, you can follow the steps in this [video tutorial](https://www.youtube.com/watch?v=nafDyRsVnXU) to get your key.

 You will also need to have pip installed.
-To check if you have pip installed, open a terminal window and run the following command:
+To check if you have pip installed, open your terminal window and run the following command:
 ```sh
 pip --version
 ```

 If you see a version number in the output, it means that pip is installed.
-If not, you can install pip by following the following command:
+If not, you can install pip by running the following commands in your terminal:
 ```sh
 sudo apt-get update
 sudo apt-get install python3-pip
 ```

 Verify that pip has been installed correctly by running:
 ```sh
 pip --version
 ```

-You should get something like:
+You should see something like:
 ```sh
 user@User:~$ pip --version
 pip 20.0.2 from /usr/lib/python3/dist-packages/pip (python 3.8)